Essential Construction Clothing and Gear

 Construction is a strange industry.
 Depending on where you live in the world you could spend your time worrying about whether or not it’s going to be hot, or trying to figure out how you’re going to work an entire day in the cold.
 If you work or play out in the heat, give this cooling towel a shot.

-You can buy the Arctic Cove Cooling Towelon Amazon here.
-If youre not one to read directions, remember thisdont throw it in the dryer or youll wreck it!
+You can buy this cooling towel on Amazon here.
+If you’re not one to read directions, remember this—don’t throw it in the dryer or you’ll wreck it!

 Cooler Mud Boots

-You can find Muck Boots, including the new Chore Cool models, online or at sporting goods outlets like L.L.Bean and Cabela’s.
+You can find Muck Boots, including the new Chore Cool models online here.

 Freshen Up Work Boots